Connect with Us

 As always, none of my reviews are complete without a quantitative assessment:

 Now that we have explored the pros and cons, let’s take a step back and understand if this printer is the best choice.
-In my opinion, the Epson EcoTank Photo ET-8550 is the best option for those who need photograph and graphic printing, as it boasts has a number of advantages in the realm of photo printing.
-However, if you are just looking for a wide-format printer, I recommend the Epson Eco-Tank ET-15000.
+In my opinion, the Epson SureColor F170 is the best option for those looking for a dedicated Epson sublimation printer, are willing to invest in a more expensive model, do not have large format needs and find the lower print resolution acceptable.
+However, if you are looking for a wide-format printer, you can consider the Epson Eco-Tank ET-15000.

 Let’s take a look at the quantitative analysis: